Do you have a time-sensitive and smaller load that needs transportation?

 We have some pointers for those of you who are just getting started with hotshot hauling.

-First, it should be pointed out that not all vehicles are appropriate for hotshot hauling.
+First, it should be pointed out that not all vehicles are appropriate.
 If your car has a flatbed or is too small to accommodate the cargo you’re trying to haul, it won’t work.

 We also recommend that you consider the size of your trailer before purchasing one.
 A more extensive trailer will be able to hold more weight than a smaller trailer and provide better stability while driving on rough terrain.